 - ± 1 metre red ribbon

 - 3 red topped florist pins

 Melt the jam in the microwave for ± 30 seconds.

-Cut the glacé fruit into smaller wedges and toss with the warm jam to glaze the fruit.
-It is still looks too sugary, microwave for ± 30 seconds.
+Cut the glacé fruit into smaller wedges except for the cherries and toss with the warm jam to glaze the fruit.
+If is still looks too sugary, microwave for ± 30 seconds.
 Arrange the fruit on the cake.